nasibanalishaista-droid/Happy-Birthday-Qalbi-/README.md

   <details>
     <summary>🎂 Open birthday envelope</summary>

-  Qalbi, happy 27th birthday to you, you are amazing and my greatest most cherished gift from Allah**.
+  Qalbi, happy 27th birthday to you, you are amazing and my greatest most cherished gift from Allah.

   I hope today reminds you of how loved you are,not just by the people around you,
   but by me who already believes in you deeply.